MicrosoftDocs/PlayReady/Docs/Overview/developing-applications.md

 <br />

-On these devices, application developers do not need to license PlayReady, or manipulate PlayReady code or certificate.
+On these devices, application developers do not need to license PlayReady, or manipulate the PlayReady code or certificate.
 They just use the SDK provided by the OEM on the platform and run PlayReady operations from within their app, like AcquireLicense(KID), etc.

 An application developed with this model is not royalty-bearing.